Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 - Dried spices: garlic powder, onion powder, black pepper

-- Salt-free seasoning blends: like Mrs. Dash or homemade herb mixes
+- Salt-free seasoning blends: Mrs. Dash or herb mixes

 How to Store and Use Your Dressings